Cradle of Liberty Council: Council offices

-The council headquarters is at the Roger S. Firestone Scout Resource Center, in Wayne, Pennsylvania.
+The council headquarters is located at the Cedar Run Corporate Center, 901 E 8th Ave, Suite 103, King of Prussia, PA 19406.
+The council sold the Roger S. Firestone Scout Resource Center, in Wayne, Pennsylvania.

 The Bruce Marks Scout Resource Center in Philadelphia was built in 1929 and served as the council headquarters until 2013.
 The Beaux Arts style building was designed by architect Charles Klauder.
 At the time city fathers invited the Scouts to move their offices to the Benjamin Franklin Parkway.
 The building was built and paid for by the Scouts, and turned over to the city with the understanding that the Scouts would be allowed to remain in it rent-free "in perpetuity."
 The building is located at 22nd and Winter Streets.
 The first copy of the R. Tait McKenzie sculpture The Ideal Scout stood outside the building.

 Headquarters controversy

 The City of Philadelphia tried to evict the council from their city-owned service center building on the Benjamin Franklin Parkway.
 The Historic Landmark building laden with Scouting symbols was built and paid for by the Scouts on city land at the city's request in 1929 and the cost of maintenance and renovation has been borne by the Boy Scout council ever since.